The Brauer loop scheme and orbital varieties: Specialization of multidegrees and normal cones

 \section{Specialization of multidegrees and normal cones}

-In the first subsection we prove some general results about multidegrees in normal cones, without explicit reference to the Brauer loop scheme or orbital varieties.
-In the second we give a divisibility/vanishing condition on a multidegree.
-In the third subsection we use these results to relate Brauer loop polynomials and Joseph--Melnikov polynomials, and to prove geometrically some algebraic results from \cite{DFZJ06}.
+In \S \ref{ssec:leading} we prove some general results about multidegrees in normal cones, without explicit reference to the Brauer loop scheme or orbital varieties.
+In \S \ref{ssec:specializing} we give a divisibility/vanishing condition on a multidegree.
+In \S \ref{ssec:application} we use these results to relate Brauer loop polynomials and Joseph--Melnikov polynomials, and to prove geometrically some algebraic results from \cite{DFZJ06}.